A Benchmark Study on Calibration: Experiments and Discussion

 \textbf{Experiment Setup:}~To investigate this issue thoroughly, we computed the Kendall ranking correlation matrix between pre-temperature-scaling ECE (pre-ECE) and post-temperature-scaling ECE (post-ECE) on CIFAR-10 with different bin sizes for all models in TSS dataset.

 \textbf{Discussion:}~As shown in Figure~\ref{fig:Kendall_cifar10_temp_8x8}, the correlation coefficient between pre-ECE and post-ECE is nearly zero, suggesting that a well-calibrated model may not maintain its ranking of calibration performance after undergoing post-hoc calibration methods.
 On the other hand, a less well-calibrated model may improve its calibration performance after such methods.
 Our findings expand on the conclusion for regularized models and indicate that \textbf{well-calibrated models do not necessarily exhibit better calibration performance after post-hoc calibration techniques}.
+This observation is align with ~\citep{ashukha2020pitfalls}, which indicates the comparison of calibration performance between different methods without post-calibration might not provide a fair ranking.
 Furthermore, we note that the selection of bin size has a greater influence on post-hoc calibration measurements.
 Additionally, we observe similar results present on ImageNet and CIFAR-100 for both top 1000 models and all models.
-Additional results are included in the Appendix.
+We draw the similar conclusion among Transformer architectures as shown in Appendix~\ref{sec:Experiments on Transformers}.
+Additional results are included in the Appendix~\ref{sec:Kendall Ranking Correlation Matrix before and after Temperature Scaling}.